 - Pivot to a new idea

 Either can work.
-When you’re a technical founder, there’s usually no shortage of ideas you could tackle, so either can appeal.
+For most technical founders, there’s usually no shortage of ideas to tackle, so either can appeal.

 If you can’t get a 2% CTR on your ads, you need to solve audience / messaging issues.
 Give that 3 tries before you go back to the drawing board with a completely new audience or value proposition.

-If you can’t get a reasonable number of people to sign up on your landing page, you need to match the audience to the offer.
+If you can’t get a reasonable number of people to sign up on your landing page, match the audience to the offer.
 Keep your ads the same and give 3 tries and make new landing pages and see if you can’t move the needle on acquisition.

 If you’re consistently bringing good traffic but you can’t get it to sign up, then it could be that you don’t have the knack to build good landing pages.
 Go look at examples from your competition and see how closely you can copy their ideas without actual plagiarism.

-If you get signups but no one converts to paid, book onboarding calls with leads, improve your docs, find out where the gap is between acquisition and performance that makes your leads all churn.
+If you get signups but no one converts to paid, book onboarding calls with leads and improve your docs.
+Find out where the gap is between acquisition and performance that makes your leads all churn.

-And at each stage, if you give it 3 tries and you can’t progress further, it’s time to take stock and see if you can’t bring a whole new approach to the problem.
+At each stage, if after 3 tries you can’t progress further, it’s time to take stock and try a whole new approach.

 You can either pivot your existing product or you can pivot to a new product altogether.
 Depending on how invested you are in your current project, either can be appropriate.
-Regardless, if you’re struggling with fundamental user acquisition and can’t progress, the project as a whole will continue to be very hard to monetize and grow.
+Regardless, if you’re struggling with fundamental user acquisition, the project as a whole will be very hard to monetize and grow.

-It’s your own judgment call on this; I tend to launch products and build waiting lists before I write a line of code for them.
-If I can’t crack GTM in 2 months of effort, I’ve lost nothing by giving up on the project and finding another.
+It’s your own judgment call on this.
+I tend to launch products and build waiting lists before I write a line of code for them.
+If I can’t crack GTM in 2 months of effort, I’ve lost nothing by giving up and finding another.

 GTM strategy doesn’t have to be scary

 When you don’t have a marketing background, creating the strategy for a go-to-market campaign up and running can be daunting.
-The above steps I’ve laid out have worked to launch 13 different companies to $2MM+ in ARR, and they’ve launched nearly a hundred others out of the gate with their first few thousand in MRR over the last 2 years.
+The above steps I’ve laid out have worked to launch 13 different companies to $2MM+ in ARR.
+They’ve launched nearly a hundred others out of the gate with their first few thousand in MRR over the last 2 years.